Dan Oppland: Professional career

 Oppland started his professional career in the Dutch Eredivisie for Donar (then named Hanzevast Capitals after their sponsor).
 The following season, he played for Plannja Basket in Sweden and also played European basketball with the team.

 In January 2008, Oppland signed with Bayreuth of the German second-level ProA.

 The next season, he signed in Austria with Swans Gmunden and won the 2010 Austrian Leagues with them.
 He averaged 13 points per game in four seasons for Gmunden, 14.9 points in his final season.

 After a stint in Finland for Namika Lahti, Oppland returned to Germany when he signed for Nürnberg Falcons BC.

 In May 2018, he signed for MLP Academics Heidelberg.
 After one year in Heidelberg, he signed for SSV Lokomotive Bernau of the third-tier ProB.
 He retired in 2022, starting his coaching career with Bernau.

 Coaching career

 In July 2021, while playing for Lokomotive Bernau, Oppland obtained his B-coaching license.
 In the 2021–22 season, he coached Brenau's under-20 team of the JBBL.

-In June 2022, he retired from playing and became the assistant coach of Lokomotive Bernau, under promoted Davide Bottinelli.
+In June 2022, Oppland ended his playing career and became the assistant coach of Lokomotive Bernau, under promoted Davide Bottinelli.
+Oppland was promoted to head coach in Bernau in the summer of 2024.